 2015: Magnolia Bowl, Egg Bowl, Sugar Bowl Champs

-The Rebels earned their 10th win of the most recent campaign by crushing Oklahoma State in the Allstate Sugar Bowl, 48-20, highlighted by three Chad Kelly-to-Laquon Treadwell touchdowns and another score by junior offensive tackle Laremy Tunsil on his final play as a Rebel.
-The Sugar Bowl appearance was the Rebels’ first since the 1969 season, and Freeze guided the team to its first 10-win campaign since 2003.
+The Rebels earned their 10th win of the 2015 season by crushing Oklahoma State in the Allstate Sugar Bowl, 48-20, highlighted by three Chad Kelly-to-Laquon Treadwell touchdowns and another score by junior offensive tackle Laremy Tunsil on his final play as a Rebel.
+The Sugar Bowl appearance was the Rebels’ first since the 1969 season, and Freeze guided the team to its first 10-win campaign (10-3) since 2003.

 At No. 9 in the final coaches poll and No. 10 in the final Associated Press poll, Ole Miss finished with its highest national ranking since 1969.